MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/dpm/dpm-release-notes.md

 **Workaround**: Use *Get-DPMProtectionGroup* PowerShell command to view the Protection Group details.

 >[!NOTE]
 > This issue is fixed in DPM 2019 UR3.
-For more information about the issues fixed in UR3, See the KB article.
+For more information about the issues fixed in UR3, see the [KB article](https://support.microsoft.com/topic/fa5eb310-1886-43fb-be5d-c7829bfaf63d).

 ::: moniker-end